B3N50N/TG-auto-collect/README.md

 This tool can help you:

-* auto queue download downloadable media you want
+* auto queue download downloadable media you want (with auto dedupe)
 * auto forward every possible document in a group or channel
 * get everything from a group or channel
 * record every message information in a group or channel